Lambeth Conference: Fifteenth: 2022

 The ten-year cycle followed since 1948 would have suggested a Lambeth Conference in 2018.
 Justin Welby had replaced Rowan Williams in 2013, and against a backdrop of disagreement within the Anglican Communion over homosexuality, Welby declined to convene a conference until he had visited primates in their own countries, and felt confident that the vast majority of bishops would attend.
-The conference was then scheduled for 2020, but ended up delayed by two years due to the COVID-19 pandemic.
-The conference began on 27 July 2022, lasting 12 days and with around 660 bishops in attendance.
+Welby appointed a Design Group under the chairmanship of Archbishop Thabo Makoba of Cape Town to plan for a conference in 2020.
+Given the COVID-19 pandemic, the conference was delayed by two years.
+With the theme, "God's Church to God's World", the conference began on 27 July 2022.
+It lasted for 12 days with around 660 bishops in attendance.

 The conference once again included significant discussion of homosexuality and same-sex marriage, with a draft 'call' with similarities to Resolution 1.10 from the 1998 conference being included in the conference's proceedings (which declared gay sex to be a sin).
 On 2 August, Welby 'affirmed the validity' of Resolution 1.10 saying that it was "not in doubt".
-This prompted criticism from several LGBTQ+(homosexual) activists including Jayne Ozanne and Sandi Toksvig, and the signing by 175 bishops and primates of a pro-LGBTQ statement asserting the holiness of the love of all committed same-sex couples.
+This prompted criticism from several LGBTQ+ activists including Jayne Ozanne and Sandi Toksvig, and the signing by 175 bishops and primates of a pro-LGBTQ statement asserting the holiness of the love of all committed same-sex couples.

+In response to the discourse surrounding sexuality at the Conference, the University of Kent LGBT+ Staff Network organised an 'inclusion march' called the Lambeth Walk, which was attended by more than 150 people including LGBT+ bishops and their spouses, followed by the Rainbows in Religion symposium which included guest speakers Jayne Ozanne and Dr Angus M Slater.